 Pacemaker Implant Surgery is normally performed while the patient remains awake.
 It typically takes a few hours of time while the patient will be sedated & local area numbed for surgery.
 During this procedure one or more insulated flexible wires are inserted through a major vein near or under collarbone & guided to the heart with help of x-ray.
 One end of these wires is secured to appropriate position in the heart & the other end is attached to the pulse generator normally implanted under the skin beneath collarbone.
 A single day stay at the hospital is normally recommended to ensure the pacemaker is programmed according to your needs.
 A revisit is often scheduled to verify the correctness of settings.
 Subsequently, pacemakers can also be remotely checked using cell-phones or radiofrequency signals.
 Pacemakers are designed to transmit & receive information so your doctor can access data which includes heart rate & rhythm, along with the functioning of pacemaker & battery life.

-Cardiac Radiofrequency Ablation is largely utilized to scar small areas in heart which are causing heart rhythm problems.
-Planned to eliminate abnormal electrical rhythms or signals moving through heart, small wires called electrodes are placed inside heart so as to measure electrical activity during procedure.
 These very electrodes are also useful in helping destroy bad areas within heart when diagnosed.
 Normally performed in a hospital with trained staff, the team includes cardiologists trained in electrophysiology, nurses & technicians, in a safe & controlled setting.
 Cardiac Ablation is a lengthy procedure which may last for about 4 hours.
 Your heart will be closely monitored by the surgeon all through this procedure.
 Heart rhythm problems can often be dangerous if left untreated.

-Pediatric Heart Surgery is complex procedure mostly targeting repair of congenital heart defects.
-Some common ailments affecting hearts of children include Arrhythmia, Cardiomyopathy, Raised Cholesterol Levels, DiGeorge Syndrome, Heart Murmurs, Heart Failure, Kawasaki Disease, Rheumatic Fever, High Blood Pressure, & Stroke.
 While Travcure covers most children’s cardiac ailments, common pediatric heart surgery procedures include Vascular Surgery, Ventricular Septal Defect Surgery or VSD Closure Surgery & Heart Failure Surgery.

 Cardiothoracic Surgery is commonly known as heart surgery which is performed on heart by cardiac surgeons.
-There are various sorts of issues which require cardiovascular surgery like ischemic heart disease complications, valvular heart disease treatments, correct congenital cardiac diseases, rheumatic heart diseases, endocarditis & artherosclerosis.
+There are various sorts of issues which require cardiovascular surgery like ischemic heart disease complications, valvular heart disease treatments, correct congenital cardiac diseases, rheumatic heart diseases, endocarditis & atherosclerosis.
 Sometimes it also involves heart transplantation.

-It is just as the name suggests & is used to transplant a diseased heart with a healthy heart from another.
+Heart Transplant Surgery is just as the name suggests & is used to transplant a diseased heart with a healthy heart from another.
 It is generally performed on patients facing last stage of heart failure.
 Heart failure is basically a situation in which the heart is weak or injured, which results in lesser blood pumping to fulfill body’s requirement.

 - Quit Smoking – Smoking is in fact a major risk for heart disease patients, especially atherosclerosis patients.
 Quitting smoking therefore is the best way to reduce risk of heart disease & its associated complications.